 Once we start deliberating whether to account for the goals of other agents in the multiverse, we run into the problem that we have a very poor idea of what the multiverse looks like.
 The multiverse may contain all kinds of strange things, including worlds where physical constants are different from the ones in our universe, or worlds where highly improbable things keep happening for the same reason that, if you keep throwing an infinite number of fair coins, some of them somewhere will produce uncanny sequences like “always heads” or “always tails.”

 It anyway seems plausible that our comparative advantage lies in helping those value systems about whom we can attain the most information.
-This suggests that (at least for large portions of the total gains from trade), we do not have to speculate about completely alien value systems (yay!).
 If we survey the values of people on earth, and perhaps also how much these values correlate with sympathies for the concept of superrationality and taking weird arguments to their logical conclusion, this already gives us highly useful information about the values of potential cooperators in the multiverse.
-This suggests that MSR, if the idea works at all, implies cooperating strongly with value systems that we already know (perhaps adjusted by the degree their proponents are receptive to MSR ideas).
+MSR then implies strong cooperation with value systems that we already know (perhaps adjusted by the degree their proponents are receptive to MSR ideas).